UPBGE/upbge/doc/python_api/rst/bge.texture.rst

 Introduction
 ************

+(Doc not fully updated)

 The ``bge.texture`` module allows you to manipulate textures during the game.
 Several sources for texture are possible: video files, image files, video capture, memory buffer, camera render or a mix of that.

+The texture list is created from ImageTexture nodes found in object Shader Editor.
+ImageTexture nodes used can be linked directly or indirectly to Material Output node, but ImageTexture not linked can also be used as render target if needed.

 The video and image files can be loaded from the Internet using a URL instead of a file name.
 In addition, you can apply filters on the images before sending them to the GPU, allowing video effect: blue screen, color band, gray, normal map.